 Vitamin D increases calcium levels.
 As mentioned previously, if calcium is elevated relative to magnesium, it can increase glutamate.

-Is a MOA inhibitor and, therefore, can increase norepinephrine.
+Is an MOA (monoamine) inhibitor and, therefore, can increase norepinephrine, dopamine, and serotonin.
 It also decreases histamine, which could be problematic for someone who has low histamine.

 Herbs that can be Counterproductive